 Today, Gorongosa is one of Africa’s greatest wildlife restoration examples, thanks to a new management plan implemented in 2008.
 The park is once again teeming with large population of various antelopes, elephants, and predators like lions.
 After many years of absence, the African Wild Dog was reintroduced to Gorongosa in early 2018.
 Not to mention the incredible biodiversity of smaller animals, like dwarf chamaleons, katydids, mantises, spiders …

-Gorongosa’s high biodiversity is a result of the different ecosystems found in the park.
+Gorongosa’s high biodiversity is a result of the different ecosystems found in this national park.
 The vast floodplain around Lake Urema reminds many people of the plains of East Africa, where large herds of antelope graze.
 Mount Gorongosa, rising over 6,000 feet, is the birthplace of the rivers that meander down through the park, and it also captures moisture coming from the Indian Ocean, creating a unique ecosystem of lush forests, spectacular waterfalls, and moist soil.
 The near-vertical cliffs on its north west corner are a favorite haunt for vultures and other large birds of prey.

 Wildlife of Gorongosa National Park: Lion, Crocodile, African Wild Dog, Hippo, Waterbuck, Warthog, Reedbuck, Sable Antelope, Impala, Oribi, Duiker, Crawshay’s Zebra, Mount Gorongosa Pigmy Chameleon, Mount Gorongosa Katydid (only discovered in 2012).